Animation in Australia

 Eric Porter Productions, Aeroplane Fruit Jellies Advertisement Bertie the Aeroplane, 1942.
 Courtesy of the National Film and Sound Archive.

 In the sound era, animation production was dominated by Warner Bros and Disney studios.
-The expense and labour intensiveness of making animation meant that many more animations were imported into Australia than produced locally (see Developing Animation 2: Australia).
+The expense and labour intensiveness of making animation meant that many more animations were imported into Australia than produced locally.
 However there were some notable animators that persevered despite the difficulty.

 Eric Porter, an AFI award winner (PDF 30KB), produced many animated works during this period.
 His production company made a number of animated shorts not - unlike those of Warner Bros such as the theatrical cartoon Bimbo's Auto in 1954.
 He is also responsible for iconic Aeroplane Jelly Advertisements, including the 1942 Bertie the Aeroplane.